microsoftgraph/microsoft-graph-docs-contrib/concepts/search-concept-answers.md

 # Use the Microsoft Search API in Microsoft Graph to manage administrative search answers (preview)

 You can use the Microsoft Search API to manage administrative search answers in your tenant.
-These answers are displayed in Microsoft search results when triggered by a keyword or acronym defined in the available search answer resource types: [acronyms](..\api-reference\beta\resources\search-acronym.md), [bookmarks](..\api-reference\beta\resources\search-bookmark.md), and [QnA](..\api-reference\beta\resources\search-qna.md) resources.
+These answers are displayed in Microsoft Search results when triggered by a keyword or acronym defined in the available search answer resource types: [acronyms](..\api-reference\beta\resources\search-acronym.md), [bookmarks](..\api-reference\beta\resources\search-bookmark.md), and [QnA](..\api-reference\beta\resources\search-qna.md) resources.

 When triggered by a defined keyword or acronym, these search answers will appear at the top of the search results page in your tenant.